C-Dresser/readme-generator/output/readme.md

   Contributions to this app can be made here: [App Link](https://github.com/C-Dresser/readme-generator)

   ## Tests
-  Write and run a test.
+  Run a test!

   ## Questions
   If you have any questions, they can be directed here:
-  [Profile Link](https://github.com/C-Dresser) or email me at cdcelticsfan@gmail.com.
+  [Profile Link](https://github.com/C-Dresser) or email me at none@donotreply.com.

-THIS README WAS GENERATED AUTOMATICALLY WITH THIS APPLICATION!!!